Notice of Adverse Action: Dishonesty

 2. The SPB has found “dishonesty” in the following instances: (a) when an associate programmer analyst filed two job applications that omitted the fact that he had previously been rejected during probation; (b) when a DMV office technician parked his car all day in a one-hour parking zone while prominently displaying on his dashboard a disabled person placard that did not belong to him; (c) when a service assistant falsely attributed a highly offensive statement to a coworker; and (d) when an administrator with the Department of Fair Employment and Housing (the “DFEH”) instructed his subordinate employees to falsify information on timesheets used to bill the DFEH’s clients.

 If you are a state civil service employee who has been served with a Notice of Adverse Action and are contemplating filing an appeal with the SPB Appeals Division, call ((916) 612-0326) or email (email@example.com) Finley Employment Law today.
-We serve clients throughout California, including Sacramento, Folsom, Roseville, Granite Bay, and Elk Grove.
+We serve clients throughout California, including Sacramento, Roseville, Walnut Creek, San Ramon, and Concord.

 The information in this blog post is for general informational and advertising purposes only and is not, nor is it intended to be, legal advice.
 Instead, you should speak with a California employment attorney for advice regarding your individual situation.